-In a nutshell it’s a type of linkback.
-It’s a process for bloggers to send a notification and demand for linkback once they write something in one of their documents that directs to other blogger content.
+In a nutshell it?s a type of linkback.
+It?s a process for bloggers to send a notification and demand for linkback once they write something in one of their documents that directs to other blog publishing.
 Once a weblog author publishes a post, the other blogger receives a notification, and through moderation process can permit or refuse the trackback.
 They moderate it just like a regular comment.
 If they permit it, trackback will show in comment sectionof their post, with linkback to the first blogger.

 Trackbacks and traffic